What to Say at the Bank When Opening a Miller Trust Account in Colorado

 Branch asks for a tax ID (EIN) for the trust

-What to say: Colorado's official Income Trust form states in Section 7.13 that the trust is a grantor trust and that the member's Social Security number is used as its tax identification number — there is no separate EIN.
+Colorado's official Income Trust form states in Section 7.13 that the trust is a grantor trust and that the member's Social Security number is used as its tax identification number — there is no separate EIN.
 Unlike New Jersey and Indiana, Colorado does not publish a separate bank memo, so the form itself is your documentation: show the branch Section 7.13 of the HCPF Income Trust form.

-Bring: HCPF Income Trust Form (with instructions) — Section 7.13
+Document to bring: HCPF Income Trust Form (with instructions) — Section 7.13

 Refusal 2